gmazoyer/looking-glass/README.md

   * Webserver such as Apache 2, or Lighttpd, etc…
   * PHP (> 5.3) module for the webserver (mod-php5 for Apache 2 for example)
+  * When using PHP >= 7, the XML package is required as well (php7.0-xml on Debian for example)

 ## Description